shadynoor/posts/README.md

 # Posts

-## Run it Using ng run task:serve-ssr
+## Run it Using ng run test:serve-ssr